 Hello and thank you for stopping by!

-I’m Rachel, the artist, designer and creative facilitator behind this small, creative business and if you’re looking for a bit more info on me, then you’re in the right place.
+I’m Rachel, the Creative Director and Founder of this company and if you’re looking for a bit more info on me, then you’re in the right place.
 Just as Maria (from the musical The Sound of Music) sang about a few of her favourite things, I thought I’d let you know some of mine:

 Firstly, the colour Raspberry pink is a biggy – I’ve loved it ever since Prince, sang about a Raspberry Beret way back in the 1980s, so it features A LOT in my branding.
-I am also a big fan of circles and you'll notice that these crop up in my designs a lot too!
+I am also a big fan of circles and you'll notice that these crop up in my designs a lot too, that's probably because of all the Jammie Dodgers I eat!
 I enjoy watching musicals and invariably start weeping on the opening number, (much to the embarrassment of my family), I like a cheeky pun, a play on words and an inspirational quote, oh and I adore tea & cake, especially when it’s served on vintage crockery (probably as I hope a plate will accidentally break and I can use it in one of my mosaics).

 But, what I REALLY love is getting creative and meeting new people and with my job I get to combine the two, which is just the best thing ever.
 I work in my beautiful (and rather raspberry-pink themed) studio, on the site of a picturesque farm shop, on the edge of the Forest of Dean and Welsh border.
 I do sometimes have to pinch myself that this is actually work – because it rarely feels like it.